 L. M. RAMSEY

-Laura Margaret Ramsey (USA/Canada) is a New York based imaging specialist working in the cultural heritage sector.
-Working with data, sound, video, and photography, her artistic practice is informed by archival structures, computational ecosystems, and the ethical considerations of human & non-human animals, plants and machines.
+Laura Margaret Ramsey (USA/Canada) is an NYC based artist working with data, sound, video, and photography.
+Her artistic practice is informed by archival structures, computational ecosystems, and the ethical considerations of human & non-human animals, plants and machines.

 ︎ PROJECTS